-IRGC mastermind Mohsen Rezaei forms the epicenter of several powerful networks whose members are in key positions in the Expediency Council, a 50-member body with the power to make executive decisions on behalf of Iran’s Supreme Leader Ali Khamenei.
-Aside from holding senior posts in government and the judiciary, Rezaei’s family members and close associates control bonyads and charities, major sports institutions, banks and media outlets.
+IRGC mastermind Mohsen Rezaei forms the epicenter of several powerful networks whose members are in key positions in the Expediency Council, a 50-member body with the power to make executive decisions on behalf of Iran’s supreme leader, Ayatollah Ali Khamenei.
+Aside from holding senior posts in government and the judiciary, Rezaei’s family members and close associates control bonyads and charities, major sports institutions, banks, and media outlets.
 Many hold several of these positions at once.
 A close look at Rezaei’s history of political appointments and business associations reveals a calculated effort to expand his clan’s clout.

-As one of the founding members of the Islamic Revolutionary Guard Corps (IRGS), Mohsen Rezaei played an instrumental role in structuring it.
-During his time as IRGC Commander-in-chief from 1979-1997, Rezaei created the IRGC ground, air and naval forces.
-He also founded and briefly headed its main financial and engineering arm Khatam al-Anbia.
+As one of the founding members of the Islamic Revolutionary Guard Corps (IRGC), Mohsen Rezaei played an instrumental role in structuring it.
+During his time as IRGC commander in chief from 1979 to 1997, Rezaei created the IRGC ground, air, and naval forces.
+He also founded and briefly headed its main financial and engineering arm, Khatam-al Anbia.

 Rezaei recently revealed himself as the main architect of the IRGC’s elite Quds Force.
-This happened following the 2020 assassination of Qassem Soleimani by U.S. forces in Iraq, when Rezaei appeared on the state channel IRIB3, in full military uniform, to discuss the incident.
-In the interview, Rezaei said he was the one who had suggested the creation of the Qods Force to Khamenei.
+This happened following the 2020 assassination of Qasem Soleimani by US forces in Iraq, when Rezaei appeared on the state channel IRIB3, in full military uniform, to discuss the incident.
+In the interview, Rezaei said he was the one who had suggested the creation of the Quds Force to Khamenei.

 The Complete Network of Mohsen Rezaei

 Rezaei was also the architect of the Islamic Republic’s first intelligence agencies, which later turned into the Intelligence Ministry of Iran (VEVAK) and the IRGC Intelligence Organization.
 In the 1980s, Rezaei used this intelligence apparatus to hunt down anyone deemed counterrevolutionary.
-By his own admission, he was involved in bloody crackdowns in Kurdistan and Sistan-Baluchestan provinces as well as neutralizing military coups, including the 1980 Nojeh coup d’état by the army air force personnel, according to Alef news website.
+By his own admission, he was involved in bloody crackdowns in Kurdistan Province and Sistan and Baluchistan Province; he also took part in neutralizing attempted military coups, including the 1980 Nojeh coup d’état attempt, according to the Alef news website.

 Bonyad and Charities

-Rezaei is the Board Chairman of the International Jihadi Headquarters for the Empowerment of the Country’s Underprivileged which, according to its articles of incorporation, was founded to work alongside major bonyads like EIKO, the Imam Khomeini Relief Fund (IKRF), the Red Crescent and the Welfare Organization of Iran (Tamin).
-He is also the Board Chairman of Iran Ayandeh NGO, which promotes Islamic Republic values, produces E-publications and online content among other things.
+Rezaei is the board chairman of the International Jihadi Headquarters for the Empowerment of the Country’s Underprivileged which, according to its articles of incorporation, was founded to work alongside major bonyads like EIKO, the Imam Khomeini Relief Fund (IKRF), the Red Crescent, and the Welfare Organization of Iran (Tamin).
+He is also the board chairman of Iran Ayandeh NGO, which promotes Islamic Republic values through e-publications and online content.

 The network is particularly active in Sobh Qarib Iranian Foundation, which Rezaei also chairs.
 The organization promotes Sacred Defense values and Khamenei’s teachings, in addition to operating as a news website.